pandemic babies who are now toddlers playing together

 Pandemic Babies and Their Social Development

-As an anxious first time mom, I definitely took COVID precautions seriously: we did not attend many social gatherings, generally avoided crowds and I didn’t even take my son to the grocery store with me until after he was a year old.
-I still take precautions, but am far more relaxed about it than I used to be.
-I am also a stay at home mom during the week, so my toddler has never been in daycare and regularly around other toddlers and adults.
+My son was born shortly before the pandemic started, so he only knew pandemic life for the first years of his life.
+As an anxious first-time mom, I took COVID precautions seriously: we did not attend many social gatherings, generally avoided crowds and I didn’t even take my son to the grocery store with me until after he was a year old.

 As he was exhibiting this separation anxiety, I started to question my parenting.
 Had I inadvertently sheltered my child to the point that it was detrimental to his social development?
-By choosing to be a stay at home parent, was I selfishly depriving him of regular interactions with his peers in daycare?

 Toddler Social Development and Separation Anxiety

 She explains that separation anxiety often comes and goes up until the age of 5 or even 7 sometimes.
-And separation anxiety is not necessarily a bad thing, but oftentimes a sign of a strong and healthy attachment with a parent or caregiver.
-Children who have formed a healthy attachment trust that their parent or caregiver is going to consistently be there for them.
-They feel that they have a safe and secure base.
-So this is a good thing!
+Separation anxiety is not necessarily a bad thing, but oftentimes a sign of a strong and healthy attachment with a parent or caregiver.

 toddler secure attachment to parent

 Further explaining healthy attachment, Gene Oullette in the Kindergarten Ready: What Really Matters in Child Development podcast explains that toddlers with healthy attachment have caregivers who are in tune with their child.
-They know when to provide comfort and safety for their children, but also know when to back off and let their child explore and develop their independence.

 So when separation anxiety is related to a child’s healthy attachment to a caregiver, perhaps starting to focus on this element of gently encouraging exploration and independence is especially relevant.
-I say gently though, because we have to remember that a 2 year old is still going through an incredible amount of growth and development.
-And they are experiencing many things for the very first time!
-So we have to remember this and allow them to be little.
+I say gently though, because we have to remember that a 2-year-old is still going through an incredible amount of growth and development.

 For more on this topic of toddler development, see my posts on Shy Toddlers and Helping Toddlers Deal with Big Feelings.